Derek Winnert

 1

-Director Walter Forde’s tremendous 1932 movie Rome Express is a classic British train thriller, a precursor to Alfred Hitchcock’s The Lady Vanishes, set aboard the Paris to Rome trans-Europe express, whose passengers include various dastardly spies, art thieves and blackmailers.
+Director Walter Forde’s tremendous 1932 movie Rome Express is a classic British train thriller, a precursor to Alfred Hitchcock’s The Lady Vanishes, set aboard the luxurious Paris to Rome trans-Europe express train, whose passengers include dastardly art thieves, adulterers and an American film star tired of fame.
 It is the granddaddy of all train thrillers.

 3

-Among the personnel on this train of fools are the mysterious Zurta (Conrad Veidt) and the dashing Tony (Hugh Williams), both of them crooks chasing Poole (Donald Calthrop), who has done the dirty on them over a stolen painting.
-Then there is Sam (Finlay Currie), who is the personal publicist to American movie star Asta Marvelle (Esther Ralston).
+Among the personnel on this train of fools are the mysterious Zurta (Conrad Veidt) and the dashing Tony (Hugh Williams), both of them crooks chasing Poole (Donald Calthrop), who has done the dirty on them over the stolen Van Dyck painting.
+Then there is Sam (Finlay Currie), who is the brash personal publicist to American movie star Asta Marvelle (Esther Ralston), who knows Tony from pre-stardom days.

 4

-Meanwhile horrid rich philanthropist Alistair McBane (Cedric Hardwicke) gives a hard time to his meek little minion Mills (Eliot Makeham).
-And there is Gordon Harker’s Tom Bishop, a suburban golfing maniac.
-Plus, on the acting front, there are also Joan Barry, Harold Huth, Frank Vosper, Muriel Aked and Eliot Makeham.
+Meanwhile horrid rich businessman and philanthropist Alistair McBane (Cedric Hardwicke) gives a hard time to his meek little minion Mills (Eliot Makeham).
+And there is Gordon Harker’s Tom Bishop, an English suburban golfing maniac and world-class bore, and Frank Vosper as the French police detective M Jolif.
+Plus, on the acting front, there are also Joan Barry, Harold Huth, and Muriel Aked.

 5